 It all began at the start of the 1968-69 season, the acquisition of my first matchday programme 17th August 1968 West Ham United v.
 Nottingham Forest.
 A game which saw Geoff Hurst scoring the only goal of the match, even a 1-4 home reverse against Everton two days later didn’t dampen my enthusiasm for my new found passion West Ham United and memorabilia associated with the Claret and Blue.
-By then It was too late, I was hooked.
+By then it was too late, I was hooked.

 Happy collecting and remember...

-Todays throw away is Tomorrow's Collectable
+Today's throw away is Tomorrow's Collectable

-Last Updated : 24 June 2017
+Last Updated : 28 February 2021

 The hardest decision a collector of football memorabilia is likely to have to make is what to collect.
 For me, it was a case of trying to draw a line under what not to collect.

 Click a "Picture Link"

-or choose one from the
+or choose a category from the

 above to Enter the